 Jalapeno poppers are addictive!
 An easy keto recipe, the combination of jalapenos, bacon and smoked cheddar is amazing.

 Jalapeno poppers are one of my favorite keto snacks.
 The combination of the smoky bacon, the spicy jalapenos, and the melty gooey cheesy filling is so good.
-And the added bonus: jalapenos are very healthy!
+And the added bonus: jalapenos are actually good for you!

 In this easy version, the jalapenos are stuffed with smoked cheddar, wrapped in bacon, and baked into melty perfection.
 It’s a truly easy recipe.
 Baking is so much easier than deep frying.
 And obviously, it’s healthier too.